G0tzya/Custom-Keypad/README.md

 ## The Process

 1.  **Salvage:** An old office membrane keyboard was disassembled to extract its small controller PCB.
 2.  **Reverse Engineering:** I mapped the keyboard matrix by manually probing the pinouts on the controller.
 This identified which traces corresponded to each key.
+The full pinout map is available in [`reversed_encoder_pinout`](reversed_encoder_pinout).
 3.  **Soldering:** The mechanical switches (pre-lubed) were carefully hand-soldered directly to the contacts on the salvaged PCB.
 4.  **Design & Print:** A custom case was modeled to provide a snug fit for the PCB and switches, resulting in a clean, modern aesthetic.
 5.  **Final Assembly:** All components were assembled into the new case to create the final, fully functional keypad.